NodeGeeks/loopback-connector-quickbooks/README.md

 The built in SOAP service is based upon his implementation of [Node.js QBWebConnector service](https://github.com/johnballantyne/qbws) with modifications to support dynamic queries.

+Another big thanks goes to the creator of the project [quickbooks-php](https://github.com/consolibyte/quickbooks-php), Keith Palmer from ConsoliBYTE, LLC.
+Without his guidance on an issue i had when implementing the `Mod` and `Add` operations i would have pulled my hair out and OD'd on coffee.
+The project `quickbooks-php` and their usage of schema files for validation was a key part to this `connector`

 ## How it Works
  Once you have installed the connector and added the datasource the rest is magic.
 Since QuickBooks data is not `schemaless` the connector is in charge of automatically building all required Loopback Models, meaning right out of